 Seeing as the Commission issues licenses, it can also revoke them.
 In the pursuit of fairness and end to manipulation, the Commission is also investigating casinos to prevent illegal gambling and slot manipulation.
 It can also issue fees and fines to those who break the law and commit an infraction.
 Lastly, the Commission advised the government, both national and local, on various gambling issues and problems.

 The regulatory body also deals with remote gambling.
-If a casino is based in the Great Britain and has all its equipment in the country, the Commission will issue a license without any problem.
-Conversely, if a gambling operator is looking to expand and include players from Great Britain, they must obtain a special license, as stated in the Gambling Act of 2014.
-Any company trying to include Great Britain in their operations must hold the Commission's license, while that was not required before 2014.
+If a casino is based in Great Britain and has all its equipment in the country, the Commission will issue a license without any problem.
+Conversely, if a gambling operator is looking to expand and include players from Great Britain, they must obtain an exclusive license, as stated in the Gambling Act of 2014.
+Any company trying to include Great Britain in its operations must hold the Commission's license, while that was not required before 2014.
 Such a company would also have to procure a license from Gibraltar Betting and Gaming Association.

 With all said and done, it should be noted that the UKGC does not accept nor manage player complaints.
 These complaints are redirected to Alternative Dispute Resolution services.
 However, all these services are approved by UKGC too.
 But, be advised – all ADRs are independent, and their efficiency may vary.
 Depending on what ADR does a casino use, you will have a different experience.